Natural Afro Haircare 101

 06: Style

-As preventive maintenance, trim ⅛ to ¼ inch from your hair every 4 to 6 months.
+As preventive maintenance, trim ⅛ to ¼ inch every 4 to 6 months.

 Previous